johannalouise/repobepo/README.md

 * A Discord account
 * A Discord server with a channel

-In this tutorial, we will show you how to install the Github action [Discord Message Notify](https://github.com/marketplace/actions/discord-message-notify) in the video below.
-If you do not have a Discord account, please visit Discord's own [website](https://discordapp.com) and create one before continue with the video tutorial.
+In this tutorial, we will show you how to install the GitHub action [Discord Message Notify](https://github.com/marketplace/actions/discord-message-notify) in the video below.
+If you do not have a Discord account, please visit Discord's own [website](https://discordapp.com) and create one before continuing with the video tutorial.

 The lines for the discord.yml that we use in the video: